nataliateran/Natalia-Teran-Profile/index.md

 ### Background

 I am a Chicagoland native and started at NIU in the fall of 2024.
 I come from a driven and successful family of NIU alumni.
-My family is very important to me; without them I would not be in the pl[...]
+My family is very important to me; without them I would not be where I am today.

 Before coming to NIU, I was always interested in science, particularly chemistry.
 After just one high school chemistry course, I was completely captivated and wanted to learn more.
-Now, years late[...]
+Now, years later, I am studying chemistry here at NIU with the same passion I discovered years ago.

 When I'm not in the classroom, I like helping and tutoring others in my job as a TA.
 In my free time, I can be found spending time with friends, watching TV, and crocheting.